Azure-Samples/azure-search-openai-demo-csharp/README.md

 In order to deploy and run this example, you'll need

 - **Azure Account** - If you're new to Azure, get an [Azure account for free](https://aka.ms/free) and you'll get some free Azure credits to get started.
-- **Azure subscription with access enabled for the Azure OpenAI service** - [You can request access](https://aka.ms/oaiapply).
-You can also visit [the Azure AI Search docs](https://azure.microsoft.com/free/cognitive-search/) to get some free Azure credits to get you started.
 - **Azure account permissions** - Your Azure Account must have `Microsoft.Authorization/roleAssignments/write` permissions, such as [User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner).

 > [!WARNING]<br>
 > By default this sample will create an Azure Container App, and Azure AI Search resource that have a monthly cost, as well as Form Recognizer resource that has cost per document page.
 You can switch them to free versions of each of them if you want to avoid this cost by changing the parameters file under the infra folder (though there are some limits to consider; for example, you can have up to 1 free Azure AI Search resource per subscription, and the free Form Recognizer resource only analyzes the first 2 pages of each document.)